 Edward Miller serves on the Board of Finance.
 He and his wife Katharine have lived in Redding since 2000 and their two children both attend Redding public schools.
 Ed cares deeply about Redding and has served in numerous elected and volunteer positions, including as a member of the Redding Board of Education (BOE), the Redding Parks and Recreation Commission, and as a volunteer for the Mark Twain Library and other organizations.
 While on the school board, Ed worked tirelessly on behalf of Redding, twice serving on the Collective Bargaining team, serving on the Superintendent Search Committee, Chairing the highly successful Kindergarten Study Committee and the BOE facilities/long-term capital project committee.
 Ed is a lawyer by training and has corporate experience managing multi-million dollar budgets.
 Ed is running for the BOF because he believes he can drive the BOF to take a more strategic, long-term approach to the Town’s finances that preserve the pillars of our community, protects taxpayers and respects the views of citizens.

 Region 9 Board of Education

 Mike D’Agostino serves on the Region 9 Board of Education as it Chair.

 Gwen Denny serves on the Region 9 Board of Education.
-Gwen is currently a member of the Redding Board of Education.
+Gwen previously served on the Redding Board of Education.
 Gwen’s involvement in the Redding schools began in the PTA when her older son was in preschool at Redding Elementary School.
-During her five years on the Executive Board of the PTA she focused on learning about the budget process, and was an active member of the BoE/PTA Liaison Committee and community member of the Tri-board’s Superintendent Search Committee.
+During her five years on the Executive Board of the PTA she focused on learning about the budget process and was an active member of the BoE/PTA Liaison Committee and community member of the Tri-board’s Superintendent Search Committee.
 After stepping down from the PTA board, Gwen became the Redding co-president of the Easton/Redding PTA Council, collaborating with representatives from all five schools in both towns.
 Gwen has been employed at New Pond Farm Education Center in Redding where she is responsible for scheduling programs for school groups from all over Western Connecticut.
 Gwen is committed to working diligently to maintain excellence as we tackle the challenges posed by declining enrollment.